pepopowitz/cypress-is-neat/slides/src/04-cypress-at-artsy.md

 2) (not much control)

-3) fake users:
-3a) have to store them in the live db
+3) or creating _fake_ data in your live db

-3b) have to store _creds_ somewhere the tests can access
+like that artwork we just bought

 ---